veusz/veusz/Documents/manual-source/introduction.rst

       lines and the surface drawn by eight triangles.
    #. :command:`volume3d` - for plotting 3D volumes.
 In this widget,
-      for a volume described by A×B×C values, then the user should provide four datasets, each containing A×B×C values.
+      for a volume described by A×B×C values, then the user should provide four datasets, each containing up to A×B×C values (there can be holes in the representation).
 Three of the datasets give coordinates of the centers of the 3D cells and the fourth the color of the cell.
-An example set of datasets would be X=(0,0,0,0,1,1,1,1), Y=(0,0,1,1,0,0,1,1),
+An example set of datasets would be X=(0,0,0,0,1,1,1,1), Y=(0,0,1,1,0,0,1,1), Z=(0,1,0,1,0,1,0,1),
-      Z=(0,1,0,1,0,1,0,1),
       color=(0.1,0.2,0.3,0.4,0.3,0.2,0.1,0).
 Additionally, the user
       can provide a transparency dataset, which can be useful for showing or hiding parts of the 3D space.